streetwriters/notesnook/docs/help/contents/mobile-integration/share-extensions.md

 ---

-2. Select Notesbook from the list of apps.
+2. Select Notesnook from the list of apps.

 # [iOS](#/tab/ios)